Gallopsled/pwntools/README.md

 Our documentation is available at [docs.pwntools.com](https://docs.pwntools.com/)

+A series of tutorials is also [available online](https://github.com/Gallopsled/pwntools-tutorial#readme)

 To get you started, we've provided some example solutions for past CTF challenges in our [write-ups repository](https://github.com/Gallopsled/pwntools-write-ups).

 # Installation